Why 2022 Is All About Diversifying Your Demand Generation

-At FullFunnel, we often come across organizations that rely solely on one channel to generate demand, whether that is paid search, teleprospecting, referrals, trade shows, their VP of Sales’ network, or any number of others.
+At FullFunnel, we often offer revenue operations consulting services to organizations that rely solely on one channel to generate demand, whether that is paid search, teleprospecting, referrals, trade shows, their VP of Sales’ network, or any number of others.
 When these channels are performing well, organizations keep spending, as they should, but often at the expense of experimentation and expansion into other channels.
 Upon working with hundreds of these organizations, we’ve consistently found that over-reliance on a single platform, network, or approach, exposes the business to risk in the long term.

 In this blog, we break down why 2022 should be the year of experimentation and channel expansion for your business.

 There is no perfect channel in the world of demand generation.
 Every approach comes with its set of advantages and disadvantages, and only by mixing these channels together and understanding their costs in relation to your goals can you achieve the predictable customer generation you’re looking for.